wamphlett/blog/homelab/home-assistant-in-kubernetes.md

 And its really that easy.
 Deploy it.
 Serve it.
 Enjoy.

 ## So why change it?
 Recently I gave my home lab a big refresh.
-I moved away from Microk8s in favour of [K3S](https://k3s.io/) and I became a lot stricter with my network security.
-Although I have alway segregated my IoT devices onto their own network, there has always been a few exceptions to the rule - mostly thanks to network discovery.
-My Home Assistant always ran on the host network too, this is the most suggested thing on the internet for people who end up in this position, and sure its super convenient, one line and all your discoverability issues go away.
+I moved away from Microk8s in favour of [K3S](https://k3s.io/) and became a lot stricter with my network security.
+Although I have always segregated my IoT devices onto their own network, there has always been a few exceptions to the rule - mostly thanks to network discovery.
+My Home Assistant also ran on the host network too, this is the most suggested thing on the internet for people who end up in this position, and sure, its super convenient, one line and all your discoverability issues go away.

 ```yaml
 hostNetwork: true
 ```

-But this increases your attack surface.
+The problem with this approach is, it increases your attack surface.
 Okay, you might not think about that immediately and it might not even matter if you're not exposing your Home Assistant to the world.
-But after spending an extended time trying to ensure my network is as secure as possible, giving home assistant access to a nodes host network seems pretty risky.
+But after spending an extended time trying to ensure my network is as secure as possible, giving Home Assistant access to a nodes host network seems pretty risky.
 One vulnerability in Home Assistant and now someone has access to a lot more than just my smart lights.

 ## Configuring the network
 My network is split up into multiple networks but for the sake of this post we'll keep it simple and focus on the two that matter; IoT devices on VLAN 1 and the server network on VLAN 2.
 My firewall is configured to block all inter-VLAN communication.
 Why?
-Because I have a lot of smart device from all sorts of random places and do I trust them?
+Because I have a lot of smart device from all sorts of random places, and do I trust them?
 No, and nor should you.
-But Home Assistant is no use to us if it cant actually see any devices so we need an override rule to allow the Home Assistant instance to talk to the IoT network, but not the other way around.
+However, Home Assistant is no use to us if it can't actually see any devices, so we need an override rule to allow the Home Assistant instance to talk to the IoT network, but not the other way around.

 <img src="https://library.wamphlett.net/photos/blog/homelab/home-assistant-firewall-rule.png?w=1080" />

-So now Home Assistant can talk directly to the IoT devices.
-But its still not discovering new devices yet.
+So now Home Assistant can talk directly to the IoT devices, but its still not discovering new devices yet.

 ## Device discovery
-Home Assistant relies on mDNS to find devices on your network but by default, mDNS only propagates on the network where the device is connected.
+Home Assistant relies on mDNS to find devices on your network, but by default, mDNS only propagates on the network where the device is connected.
 Well, we have put the devices on a different network to our Home Assistant instance so this is why Home Assistant cant see these devices.
 This can be resolved by using an mDNS repeater.
 In my case, Unifi has one built right in so I can tell it to repeat the mDNS packets from the IoT network on VLAN 1 to the servers on VLAN 2.

 <img src="https://library.wamphlett.net/photos/blog/homelab/mdns-settings.png?w=1080" />